 Yes!
 We offer many beginning-level workshops.
 We think it is VERY important that students learn good habits and build a strong foundation from the very beginning of their education.
 Animation Demo & Lecture is an excellent workshop for students of all experience levels.
 The workshop starts with the basic bouncing ball and teaches a solid foundation in animation and Maya.

 Students are welcome to show any work they want to show, but it is generally not recommended to have multiple instructors giving notes on a particular piece.
 Students can quickly get overwhelmed if given contradictory feedback.
 Many of our instructors will guide students through a piece from beginning to end to maintain a consistent workflow and critique.
 Please talk to your instructor if you prefer to work on specific pieces during the workshop as they may have a curriculum in mind.

 At The Animation Collaborative, all of our workshops are conducted live and in person.
 We do not record any workshop material.
-We do offer a Lecture Library of past Guest Lectures.
-These lectures are available only at The Animation Collaborative and only to current and past students.
-We do not offer these lectures for sale or online.

 Most of our workshops are limited to 8-10 students to ensure that each student receives ample time for individualized feedback.
 Some of our workshops do not have assignments or critiques and are therefore able to accommodate larger groups.

 Yes!
 If a workshop fills up during the registration period, we will begin a wait list.
 If enough people end up on the wait list, we will do our best to secure a second instructor and open an additional section of the workshop.
 If a second section is opened, we cannot allow students to switch between them as it becomes difficult to register new applicants.
 Wait Lists do not carry over between terms.